leamas/UKTides_pi/README.md

 If you want to compile your own version you will need to obtain an API key from the UKHO.

-No data is saved by the plugin, at the request of the UKHO.
+Data is saved by the plugin for a maximum period of 7 days, at the request of the UKHO.